FUNDING AND SUPPORT

 We have a team of organizers working round the clock to help you protect yourself from state repression, travel to your court dates, find a place to stay, secure a good attorney to represent you, and navigate the complicated legal process.
 We have funding to help you if you can't pay for it yourself.
 We can connect you to other water protectors and support strategies of solidarity and defense.
 We are behind the scenes, making sure you have the information and resources you need to take control of your own legal situation.
-To access our funding and support services, please fill out this brief form:
+To access our funding and support services, please fill out one or both of these brief forms:

 The next step is getting the information you need.
 We built this wiki page specifically for water protectors.
 It is the best place to start looking for answers to all of your legal questions.

 In addition, these external resources have a wealth of information about legal rights, security, and interactions with law enforcement.

 Know your rights when interacting with police.
 10 basic ways to flex your rights.

 Center for Constitutional Rights (CCR) in-depth Know Your Rights booklet “If an Agent Knocks.”

 Online resource for activists and others to protect their digital information made available from the Electronic Frontier Foundation.